Creating a Brand Video content for your company is – on the face of it – easy.

 We all know that video content is a mainstay of online marketing, but what if by trying to save money and outputting low-quality content on our own, you’re actually potentially damaging your companies image in the eyes of your dream clients?

 You’ve shot a load of footage on your phone or DSLR .

 All you have to do is take the clips, load them into a free app, put them in the correct order and hey presto – you’ve created your masterpiece!

 Take a step back and look at what you want to achieve & what you’re trying to represent.
-How valuable, both in monetry and potential growth terms, is the thing you’re trying to sell?
+How valuable, both in potential monetary and growth terms, is the thing you’re trying to sell?